CurtinIDS/python-carpentries-website-template/README.md

 Follow the instructions [here](https://carpentries.github.io/lesson-example/setup.html#jekyll-setup-for-lesson-development) for OS X/ Windows.
 There's also a Linux section in that link, but it involves installing homebrew.
 See below for an alternate way.

 ### Linux alternate install
 Unfortunately the ubuntu/debian versions are currently out of date, and while conda-forge has newer and older versions, it does not have 2.7.3.
 To install 2.7.3 on linux, it's usually easiest to do the following:
-1. Install rbenv (ruby env):
+1. Install [rbenv](https://github.com/rbenv/rbenv.git) (Ruby environment manager):
     ```shell
     git clone https://github.com/rbenv/rbenv.git ~/.rbenv
     ~/.rbenv/bin/rbenv init
     ```
-    then <u>restart your shell</u>
+    then <u><b>restart your shell</b></u>
 2. Install the ruby build plugin into the rbenv folder
     ```
     git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build
     ```
-3. Install ruby 2.7.3 into the local directory and all the needed packages, then cleanup:
+3. Use the following commands to install ruby 2.7.3, download the repo, set the local ruby version in the local directory to 2.7.3, install all the needed packages, and then cleanup:
     ```
     rbenv init
     rbenv install 2.7.3